-Shinzo Abe, 58, became Japan's prime minister after his Liberal Democratic Party's (LDP) landslide election win.
+Shinzo Abe, 60, became Japan's prime minister in December 2012 after his Liberal Democratic Party's (LDP) landslide election win.

-It is Mr Abe's second shot at the top job, after a brief term as prime minister in 2006-7.
+It was Mr Abe's second shot at the top job, after a brief term as prime minister in 2006-7.

-Then he was Japan's youngest leader since World War II - but he stepped down less than a year later, citing ill health, as support for his administration plummeted.
+He was then Japan's youngest leader since World War Two - but he stepped down less than a year later, citing ill health, as support for his administration plummeted.

-Now Mr Abe is back and leading the country, after the LDP and coalition partner New Komeito secured a majority in the lower house, ousting the ruling Democratic Party (DPJ).
+Mr Abe came back to lead the country after the LDP and coalition partner New Komeito secured a majority in the lower house, ousting the ruling Democratic Party (DPJ).

 When he became prime minister a year later, he was seen as a man in predecessor Junichiro Koizumi's image - telegenic, outspoken and with a similar popular appeal to voters.

-But a series of scandals and gaffes - both by him and his ministers - harmed the government, and his approval ratings fell dramatically.
+But a series of scandals and gaffes - both by him and his ministers - harmed the government.

-A heavy loss for his ruling LDP in upper house elections in July 2007 provided a catalyst for his decision to resign.
+A heavy loss for the LDP in upper house elections in July 2007 provided a catalyst for his decision to resign.

 He stood down from the post in September of that year and disappeared from the political spotlight.Second chance

-With his election as LDP leader in September 2012, he returned to Japan's political stage, quickly expressing a strong stance on territorial rows with China and South Korea.
+With his return to Japan's political stage in 2012, he quickly expressed a strong stance on territorial rows with China and South Korea.

-"Japan's beautiful seas and its territory are under threat, and young people are having trouble finding hope in the future amid economic slump," he said.
+"Japan's beautiful seas and its territory are under threat, and young people are having trouble finding hope in the future amid economic slump," he said then.